tnstoyanov/applePayInAppBt/api-specs/api-documentation.md

 ## Overview

-This document defines the API contracts and specifications for the modern Apple In-App Purchase system using Apple's Server API v2 with real-time server notifications and CRM integration.
+This document defines the API contracts and specifications for the modern Apple In-App Purchase system using App      "reason": "CONTENT_NOT_PURCHASED",e's Server API v2 with real-time server notifications and CRM integration.

 ## 1. Apple Server Notifications v2 Webhook